Fertility Glossary

 The introduction of specially prepared sperm directly into the uterus through the cervix.

-A procedure in which one or more eggs, each removed from a ripe follicle, is fertilized by a sperm outside the human body.
+A procedure in which one or more eggs, each removed from a mature follicle, is fertilized by a sperm outside the human body.

 A number of containers called chromosomes that house the DNA of a person.
 A normal woman has 46 chromosomes, the last pair being XX.
 A normal man has 46 XY chromosomes.